-This Green Goddess Vegan Broccoli Soup is going to quickly become one of your new fall favourites – topped with crunchy, savoury kale chips and packed with tons of leafy greens, you won't even notice it's dairy-free!
+This Green Goddess Vegan Broccoli Soup is topped with kale chips and packed with leafy greens – you won't even notice it's dairy-free!

 Green Goddess everything – it's no secret that that's what I'm all about these days.

 Heck, I've even made a Green Goddess Grilled Cheese and a Green Goddess Pea Pesto before, and there's probably even more delicious green recipes to come if we're going based on the latest trends.

 The latest trends being my latest health food crazes that is…

 You know what though?
 I've been doing a stellar job of keeping on top of my healthy eating.